-So an admin just accidentally removed one of your executives' Office 365 mailboxes or maybe an automation script has gone awry that decided to "clean up" your Office 365 tenant unintentionally.
-In that case, you've got some mailbox restoration to do!
+So an admin just accidentally removed one of your executives’ Office 365 mailboxes or maybe an automation script has gone awry that decided to “clean up” your Office 365 tenant unintentionally.
+In that case, you’ve got to restore mailbox Office 365 and that’s such a task to do!
 Why pay big money for expensive software when you can do it for free using some knowledge and a little PowerShell?

 In this article, you will learn the different ways to restore or recover a deleted mailbox in Office 365 with real, step-by-step examples.

 Table of Contents

 This article will follow a How-To approach.
 If you plan to follow along with the examples, these are the requirements that must be in place.

 - An Office 365 Tenant.
 If you don’t have this yet or if you want to set up a test tenant, you can request for an Office 365 Trial.

 - A global admin or user management admin account in Office 365.
 This is required to restore a mailbox.

 - The Exchange Online PowerShell V2 module must be installed.